EngShekinah/ECOMMERCE-DATABASE/README.md

 Map out how data flows between entities.
 As a team, discuss how the database will be structured and implemented.
 Think like architects! 🏗️

+Here's a detailed mapping of the data flow for the e-commerce database, highlighting how information moves between different entities and processes:

+1. User Interaction
+   - Product Browsing: Users browse products by categories, colors, and sizes.
+   - Search Functionality: Users search for specific products using keywords.

+2. Data Input
+   - Product Management Interface: Admins or vendors add new products through a dashboard.
+     - Inputs:
+       - Product details (name, brand, category, price)
+       - Variations (size, color)
+       - Images and attributes

+3. Database Operations
+   - Inserting Data:
+     - When a product is added, data flows into the product, product_item, product_variation, product_image, and product_attribute tables.
+   - Updating Data:
+     - When stock levels change (e.g., after a purchase), the **product_item** table is updated.
+     - If a product's attributes or details change, updates are made to the relevant tables (e.g., product, product_attribute).

+4. Data Retrieval
+   - Product Listings:
+     - When a user visits a category or searches for a product, the system retrieves data from:
+       - product: Basic product details
+       - product_item: Available items and stock
+       - product_variation: Size and color options
+       - product_image: Associated images
+       - Dynamic Filtering: Based on user selections (e.g., color, size), the system dynamically filters products and returns the relevant items.

+5. Order Processing
+   - Cart Functionality: Users add items to their shopping cart.
+     - The cart stores references to product_item entries.
+   - Checkout:
+     - During checkout, the system verifies stock levels from product_item.
+     - If stock is available, the order is processed, and the stock quantity is updated.
+     - Transaction data can be logged (not detailed here but could involve an orders table).

+6. User Feedback
+   - Reviews and Ratings: Users can leave feedback on products, which could be stored in a separate reviews table linked to product_item.

 3️⃣ Group Collaboration 🤝
 Work together on analysis, design, and implementation.
 Everyone should understand every part of the project.